juji-io/docs/docs/api.md

 The Juji API is based on [GraphQL](https://graphql.org).
-We support cross-origin resource sharing (CORS) so you can interact with Juji from any client-side application thats support GraphQL.
-The API endpoint is `https://juji.ai/api/graphql`
+We support cross-origin resource sharing (CORS) so you can interact with Juji from any client-side application that supports GraphQL.

-Juji API is explorable and executable through [GraphiQL](https://juji.ai/graphiql/graphiql.html) in-browser IDE.
-Once you've logged in to Juji platform, you can access the [GraphiQL ](https://juji.ai/graphiql/graphiql.html) IDE.
+Once you've logged in to Juji platform, you can access the in-browser [GraphiQL](https://juji.ai/graphiql/graphiql.html) IDE to explore Juji API and execute queries.

+<p align="center"><img src="../img/graphiql.png" alt="GraphiQL" width="650"/></p>

 This API reference covers only important concepts of using Juji API.
-Please use the interactive [GraphiQL](https://juji.ai/graphiql/graphiql.html) to read the detailed documentation of all Juji GraphQL API calls.
+Please use the interactive [GraphiQL](https://juji.ai/graphiql/graphiql.html) IDE to read the detailed documentation of all Juji GraphQL API calls.

-<p align="center"><img src="../img/graphiql.png" alt="GraphiQL" width="650"/></p>
+For your code to access the API, put this GraphQL API endpoint `https://juji.ai/api/graphql` in your code.
+Please note: this URL is for your code to access, not a destination for human to visit in browser, you will get "resource not found" if you open it with a browser.

 ## Sample Application